Skip to main content

 Observation

-I noticed that after the login CSRF fires, the bot's main window (now logged into the attacker account) is same-origin with the still-open admin note popup, which suggested that the named window handle from window.open lets the XSS payload reach into the popup's DOM and extract the flag text directly.
+After the login CSRF fires, the bot's main window, now in your account, is same-origin with the still-open admin note popup.
+The named handle from window.open lets the payload reach into that popup's DOM and read the flag text directly.

 From your stored XSS (now executing because the bot's main window is logged in as you), reach into the popup window's document, read the admin's flag-note text, and POST it to your listener.